-co ne School Safety Planning Committee has reviewed the school's procedures for mplying with existing laws related to school safety, which include but not limited to e following: (Ed Code 32282)
+The School Safety Planning Committee has reviewed the school's procedures for complying with existing laws related to school safety, which include but not limited to the following: (Ed Code 32282)

-Child abuse reporting procedures
+- □ Child abuse reporting procedures

-Routine and emergency disaster procedures, which should include adaptations for pupils with disabilities:
+- □ Routine and emergency disaster procedures, which should include adaptations for pupils with disabilities:

-Emergency and Disaster Preparedness Plan
+- Emergency and Disaster Preparedness Plan

-Fire Drills
+- Fire Drills

-Bomb Threats
+- Bomb Threats

-Earthquake Emergency Procedure System
+- Earthquake Emergency Procedure System

-Transportation Safety and Emergencies
+- Transportation Safety and Emergencies

-Suspension/Expulsion policies and procedures
+- □ Suspension/Expulsion policies and procedures

-Procedures to notify teachers of dangerous pupils
+- □ Procedures to notify teachers of dangerous pupils

-Discrimination and harassment policies
+- Discrimination and harassment policies

-If the school has adopted a dress code prohibiting students from wearing "gang

-related apparel," the provisions of that dress code.
+- □ If the school has adopted a dress code prohibiting students from wearing "gang related apparel," the provisions of that dress code.

-Procedures for safe entrance and exit of students, parents/guardians and

-employees to and from the school
+- □ Procedures for safe entrance and exit of students, parents/guardians and employees to and from the school

-Rules and procedures on school discipline in order to create a safe and orderly

-environment conducive to learning at school.
+- □ Rules and procedures on school discipline in order to create a safe and orderly environment conducive to learning at school.